tauseefansari/Portfolio-Builder/README.md

 </details>

-## Report bugs 🐛
+## Report Bugs 🐛

 - Use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/tauseefansari/Portfolio-Builder/issues/new)

-## New Contribution ⚒️
+## Contribution Guidelines ⚒️

 1. Fork it 🍴
-2. Add code that you want to edit . 👨‍💻
+2. Add code that you want to edit 👨‍💻
-3. push to your github and request a pull request to main. 🙋
+3. Push to your github and request a pull request to `main` 🙋

 ## Contributors 👥